Helmut Knochen

-Helmut Herbert Christian Heinrich Knochen (March 14, 1910 – April 4, 2003) was the senior commander of the Sicherheitspolizei (Security Police) and Sicherheitsdienst in Paris during the Nazi occupation of France during World War II.
-He was sentenced to death first by a British military court in 1947, and then by a Parisian military tribunal in 1954.
-After his sentences were commuted and reduced a few times, he was pardoned by President de Gaulle and released in 1962.
+Helmut Herbert Christian Heinrich Knochen (March 14, 1910 – April 4, 2003) was the senior commander of the Sicherheitspolizei (Security Police; SiPo) and Sicherheitsdienst (SD) in occupied France during World War II.
+He was sentenced to death for war crimes by a British military court in 1946, and by a French military court in 1954.
+His sentences were commuted and reduced, and he was pardoned and released by French President Charles de Gaulle in 1962.